SSD & SSI Lawyers in NYC

 Through the nation’s Social Security Disability Insurance program, disabled workers and their families are eligible to benefits if the worker earned sufficient credits by paying into the Social Security system throughout his or her working career.
-Disability may be a result of an injury or the onset of a medical condition.
+A disability may be a result of an injury or the onset of a medical condition.
 Unlike a government welfare program, the Social Security program is directly funded by the workers who benefit from it themselves through Social Security taxes.
 In order to qualify for the financial support provided by Social Security Disability Insurance, applicants must meet certain requirements concerning work and disability.
 An experienced social security disability lawyer can help ensure you receive the benefits you deserve.

 Work requirements: These requirements concern the recent work of the applicant and the duration of that work when determining eligibility for benefits.
 The requirements vary based on the situation of the applicant.
 If the applicant was disabled before the age of 24, he or she must have had at least one and a half years of work within the period of three years prior to the injury in order to qualify to receive benefits.
 If the applicant was disabled between the age of 24 and 30, he or she must have worked half of the time period between his or her 21st birthday and the year of his or her disability.
 If the applicant is older than 31 years, he or she is required to have worked five out of the 10 years directly prior to his or her injury in order to qualify for the insurance.
 In addition to these work requirements, certain standards concerning the duration of that work may be applied depending on the age of the applicant.